cuprumcomputer/mintgreen/README.md

 * There is a fixed array that hold 100 integer variables and 100 character variables.
 I have not found a way to create a (virtually) infinite number of variables.

-* You can use “~” to display a string, or make a character variable equal to a character.
+* You can use “~” to display a string, or make a variable equal to a character.

 * Your Mint Green program must be on a blank text file, and when asked for the name of it, you have to type “.txt” at the end (for the sample programs).
 Also the program must be in the same folder as the compiler.
-I recommend just editing the sample programs to create your own program.
+I recommend just editing the sample programs I provided to create your own program.

 Thank you and I hope you enjoy Mint Green Programming Language!